-Sa Huynh is a popular lunch stop for truckers heading along Vietnam’s Highway One.
-The seafood here is fresh and will set you back around VND 50,000 (USD $2.60) for a main.
+Sa Huynh is a popular lunch stop for truckers heading along Vietnam’s Highway One – so you know the seafood here is fresh and cheap.
 This little town, about two hours from Chu Lai, is also known for its vast salt marshes and evaporation ponds.
 There’s just one resort, and the beach is long, flat and empty.

 Distance to Tam Ky City 33km